Home/ Articles/ How to Set Up Your Tikka T3x for Prec...

 Either way, your head position changes shot to shot.
 That means your eye relief shifts, your sight picture is inconsistent, and your groups open up for reasons that have nothing to do with the rifle.

 A drop comb cheek riser raises the comb to match your scope height.
-The Nokka Drop Comb Cheek Riser clamps directly to the OEM stock — no drilling, no adhesives, no permanent modifications.
-It adjusts to the height you need and stays put under recoil.
+The Nokka Drop Comb Cheek Riser attaches with double-sided tape or a small amount of removable superglue — no drilling, no permanent modification.
+Set it to the height you need and it stays put under recoil.

 3. Lighten the trigger